 Better psychosocial care

-- optimise informed decision making and uptake of care by recognising the importance of own choice and personal values, and the role of informal caregivers in complex health care.
+- optimising informed decision-making and use of care by recognizing the importance of choice and personal values and the role of informal caregivers in complex healthcare;

-- improve the accessibility of interventions by designing new types of interventions utilising technological e-health or m-health solutions.
+- improving access to interventions by designing new types of interventions using technical solutions, such as e-health or m-health;